-- Dr. (c) Eduardo Silva.
-PhD in Projects, Iberoamerican International University (in process).
-Master's Degree in International Business Management, Universitat Autònoma de Barcelona.
-Lawyer and notary public, Universidad Rafael Landívar (Guatemala).
-Lawyer of the Legal Department of the Iberoamerican University Foundation (FUNIBER).
-Director of FUNIBER Guatemala.
-Academic Coordinator of the International Business and Trade Program, FUNIBER.
+- Dr. Eduardo Silva.
+PhD in Projects by the International Iberoamerican University.
+Master’s Degree in International Business Administration from the Universitat Autònoma de Barcelona.
+Lawyer and Notary by the Rafael Landívar University.
+Lawyer of the Legal Department of the Iberoamerican University Foundation.
+Executive Director of the Iberoamerican University Foundation, at headquarters in Guatemala.

 - Dr. (c) Paul Eisendecher.
 Lawyer, Master's Degree in Public Law, Master's Degree in Mediation and Conflict Resolution, PhD in law, University of Chile, with more than 15 years of work experience and academic background in the areas of corporate, administrative and environmental law.
 He has served as an assistant professor of Environmental and Administrative Law, Mining Law and Water Law, at the Universidad Austral de Chile, and as a teacher of undergraduate and postgraduate programs in a number of Chilean universities.
 He was a trail attorney for more than 10 years, and he is currently the Director of the Iberoamerican University Foundation in Chile and Paraguay.